There are no affiliate links on PagePipe.

 Date/Time Now Button

-Date/Time Now Button is an older plugin but still works fine.
+Date/Time Now Button is no longer available in the plugin directory but still works fine.
 Here’s how:

-Two other handy plugin auto-increases text years and numbers for evergreen content:
+Two other handy plugins auto-increases text years and numbers for evergreen content:

 A few other plugin tricks while working on the backend when you have a lot of posts: